Rodrigobcr/Handle-Double-Click-at-ALV/README.md

 Handle Double Click at ALV
 ==========================

-This program was created for teaching purposes.
+This ABAP program was created for teaching purposes.
 His explanation are into this video:

 <a href="http://www.youtube.com/watch?v=3fB9AyT5kQk&list=UU1m92lTepCpEYDu08QYCSrw&feature=c4-overview" target="_blank">Handle Double Click</a>

 Instalation
 ------------

-Copy the coding and paste to your environment.
+Copy the coding and paste to your ABAP environment.